nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 `Synchronized` and `ReentrantLock` do not allow **multiple readers** to access a shared resource concurrently

-But when read operatiosn are predominant or when read operations are not fast
+But when read operatiosn are predominant or when read operations aren’t fast
 - read from many variables
 - read from complex data structure